 Disbursement: Once you have paid the down payment amount, the loan amount is disbursed, either in entirety or in parts depending on the project status (if it is ready to move in or under construction).
 Simultaneously, you will need to complete the loan agreement and other formalities.

-When you commence repaying your Home Loan, you will receive a document called a Home Loan Statement.
+When you commence repaying your Home Loan online, you will receive a document called a Home Loan Statement.
 If you have a loan with Bajaj Housing Finance, you can access this statement anytime, anywhere from our Customer Portal.

 On the off chance if you have part-prepaid your loan, or missed an instalment for any reason, it is recorded in your account statement as well.
 The requisite adjustment in the principal amount is also recorded within the statement, so that you have a clear and accurate picture of how much you have repaid, and how much you need to repay in the future.

 The statement also lists down every single repayment you make towards you loan, and records the date on which you made the payment, as well as the date on which it was credited to your loan account.

 As such, your Home Loan account statement is the most important document pertaining to your loan.
 Without your account statement, you can end up losing track of your repayment.

 The Home Loan statement can be accessed online by signing into the Bajaj Housing Finance Customer Portal.

 Home Loan prepayment refers to the process where a borrower chooses to repay a sum over and above the set EMIs as per his/her repayment schedule.
 Borrowers choose to prepay a part of their loan amount if they have surplus funds.
 The sum paid goes towards repayment of the principal amount.

 A Home Loan prepayment can be helpful in one of two ways.
 You can either prepay to reduce your EMIs and repay the loan over the same tenor.
 Or, you can prepay to reduce your tenor, so you pay the same EMIs but become debt-free sooner.

 What are the Prepayment Charges on Home Loan?